Acoustic echo cancellation

 Adaptive audio automatically detects multiple laptops in the same room and synchronizes all microphones and speakers.
 It merges the audio to ensure clear transmission of sound from all laptop speakers, and intelligently switches between microphones as participants speak to prevent feedback and echo.
 Meet also uses backend processing to enhance audio quality, removing background noise before transmitting audio to other participants.

 Adaptive audio in Meet provides a cost-effective solution to create ad-hoc meeting spaces for smaller organizations short on budget or larger organizations short on space.
-Adaptive audio is available to Google Workspace customers with a Gemini for Workspace add-on.
+Adaptive audio is available to Google Workspace customers with a

 Get started with Google Meet